Mir-10 microRNA precursor family: Genomic location

 The mir-10 genes are found within the Hox gene clusters.
 In mammals there are four Hox gene clusters, these contain five genes encoding miRNAs (mir-10a, mir-10b, mir-196a-1, mir-196a-2 and mir-196b).
 The mir-10a gene is located upstream of Hoxb4 and the mir-10b gene is located upstream of Hoxd4.
 Zebrafish have seven Hox gene clusters, genes encoding miR-10 (mir-10a, mir-10b-1, mir-10b-2 and mir-10c) are found in the Hox Ba, Bb, Ca and Da clusters.
 A fourth miR-10 gene (mir-10d) is found elsewhere in the genome, at a location homologous to the pufferfish HoxDd cluster.

 miR-10*

 A miRNA can be derived from each arm of the pre-miRNA hairpin.
-The least common of these two miRNA products is denoted by the addition of * to the miRNA name.
-Both miR-10 and miR-10* have been detected in Drosophila.
+Historically, the least common of these two miRNA products was denoted by the addition of * to the miRNA name, however the modern convention is to denote mature miRNA products as 5p or 3p.
+Both mir-10 and mir-10* have been detected in Drosophila.
 There are many potential targets for miR-10* in Drosophila, including several Hox genes, indicating that miR-10* may also be functional.
 In Drosophila most mature miR-10 sequences are produced from the 3' arm of the precursor while in the beetle Tribolium castaneum most production comes from the 5' arm.
 These changes of arm preference during evolution are termed arm switching events, and they are relatively frequent during the evolution of microRNAs.